galjonsfigur/WatchAda/README.md

 This repository contains Schematics, KiCad design files and software for Ada-powereded digital watch.
 It uses wonderful work of [msp430-ada project](https://sourceforge.net/projects/msp430ada/) by Brian Drummond.
-Software for this watch is a modification of original project and it will be further modified to add missing features like automatic brightness, temperature reading and Easter egg.
+Software for this watch is a modification of original project and adds missing features like automatic brightness, temperature reading and Easter Egg.

 ![Digital watch 3D view](ada-watch-3d-rev2.jpg)